Click for homepage

 More information

-The M-130 (codename: Koralle) was used for the encrypted distribution of weather reports between the former Warsaw Pact countries.
+The M-130 (codename: Korall) was used for the encrypted distribution of weather reports between the former Warsaw Pact countries.
 It was intended to be used in case a war broke out between East and West.

 As the weather reports were further distributed via other cipher machines, the enemy could exploit them as a possible crib.
 For that reason, the meteorological data had to be encrypted.